vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 # Solutions

-Some sample solutions are avialable in [this folder](https://github.com/vehicle-lang/tutorial/tree/exercises/chapter-3/solutions).
+Some sample solutions are available in [this folder](https://github.com/vehicle-lang/tutorial/tree/exercises/chapter-3/solutions).
 But we recommend that you try solving all exercises first.

 Wish to contribute a new solution?
 Let us know and we will add it.